Grandparenting 101 With Richard and Linda Eyre

 - Six extended, interactive Zoom seminars, one each month for six months

-- A weekly Grandparenting bulletin coming each Sunday for the full six months, each one containing ideas and “best practices” that expand on the Zoom seminars
+- A weekly grandparenting email for the full six months, each one containing ideas and “best practices” that expand on the Zoom seminars

-- 12 Alexander’s Amazing Adventures audio “values stories” to listen to with grandkids
+- The opportunity to order the 12 Alexander’s Amazing Adventures audio “values stories” to listen to with grandkids which will come to you one per month.

 - Personal access to the Eyres by email so you can ask and get answers for personal questions